 Amazing Lather?
 Check!
 Simple ingredients?
 Yep, only three.
 When it comes to soap, this is probably the easiest recipe you’ll ever make.
 And if you’re willing to break a few rules it can one of the most versatile, too.
 Here’s what I mean:

 Traditionally, soaps are made from 5-7 oils blended to balance cleansing/moisturizing/and lathering properties.
-Coconut oil is not used in more than a 30% concentration because it’s so effective at breaking up oil/grease that it can be drying.
+One of the well known “rules” is that a soap should be made of more than 30% coconut oil because it’s so effective at breaking up oil/grease that it can be drying.

-Fortunately, there’s a way to simplify things without skimping on the ends product.
-It’s called “superfatting.”
+Fortunately, there’s a way to simplify things without skimping on the end product – it’s called “superfatting.”
 Basically, you add the equivalent of “one quarter moisturizing cream” like big brands do, only you leave out the toxic slew of chemicals that usually go with it.
 By adding 20% more coconut oil than the lye can convert to soap, you end up with a luxurious body bar.
 Of course, this doesn’t work with most vegetable oils which go rancid easily – coconut oil’s high shelf stability is what makes it a good choice here.

 The best part?
 Not only can you superfat and get the best of both worlds for your skin, you can break another rule and get your laundry clean, too!

 How To Adapt This Recipe To Make Laundry Soap

 Normally it is not advised to make soap with under 4% superfat due to the fact that it can be excessively drying and even burn skin if some of the lye remains unconverted, but for laundry soap it’s perfect!

 I’ve found that using a 1% superfatted recipe yields a very cleansing bar with no extra oil.
 Since I’m washing my clothes to get oil OUT rather than put it IN, this totally works for me.
 I’ve actually washed my hands with this version and have never had any irritation from it, but it’s really only recommended for laundry.